-So, of our students, 32% applied for 3 or less job positions, and 37% applied for 10+ jobs.
+Of our students, 32% applied for 3 or less jobs, and 37% applied for 10+ jobs.
 The lesson here is to build resilience and keep trying, but don't simply blast your resume everywhere.
 Be mindful where you are applying, because employers really love it when you really want to work specifically for them.